Support and resistance

 In stock market technical analysis, support and resistance are certain predetermined levels of the price of a security at which it is thought that the price will tend to stop and reverse.
 These levels are denoted by multiple touches of price without a breakthrough of the level.

 Support versus resistance

 A support level is a level where the price tends to find support as it falls due to an increase in demand for the asset.
 This means that the price is more likely to "bounce" off this level rather than break through it.
 However, once the price has breached this level, by an amount exceeding some noise, it is likely to continue falling until meeting another support level.

 A resistance level is the opposite of a support level.
 It is where the price tends to find resistance as it rises due to an increase in selling interest.
 Again, this means that the price is more likely to "bounce" off this level rather than break through it.
 However, once the price has breached this level, by an amount exceeding some noise, it is likely to continue rising until meeting another resistance level.

+A resistance level once broken through or above can develop into a support level.
+This means that the price will retrace down to the former resistance level and "bounce" off this level.

+Traders use support and resistance levels in different chart patterns.